TechifyDev1/wallet_mobile/README.md

 flutter run
 ```

-## Notes For Contributors
+## Contributor Notes

-- Keep new API integrations inside the relevant feature repository rather than calling HTTP directly from UI code.
+- Keep API calls inside repositories instead of calling HTTP directly from widgets.
-- Reuse the shared `HttpClient` so auth headers and refresh behavior remain consistent.
+- Reuse the shared `HttpClient` so auth behavior stays consistent.
-- Follow the existing feature-first folder structure when adding screens or state.
+- Follow the feature-first folder structure when adding new screens or state.